nervosnetwork/rfcs/rfcs/0038-cheque/0038-cheque.md

 The cheque lock follows the rules below:

-1. If a signature is provided in witness, the lock continues with the cheque logic below:
+1. If a signature is provided in witness, then:

    - 1.a.
 If the provided signature fails validation with both the receiver and the sender secp256k1-blake2b public key hash, the cheque lock returns with an error.